Writing

 As this also plays a vital role in developing fluency with transcription, we ensure that all pupils are taught the skills they need to be able to form and then join letters accurately.

-Across the school pupils receive regular handwriting lessons to ensure they get to the point where it becomes automated and then can focus more on the quality of their work than on the transcription of their ideas.
+Across the school pupils receive handwriting lessons to ensure they get to the point where it becomes automated and then can focus more on the quality of their work than on the transcription of their ideas.
 Pupils are taught handwriting progressively, first being taught to form letters accurately before moving onto diagonal/horizontal strokes and then letter families to join.
-We promote hgih quality handwriting through handwriting rewards across the school.
-Pupils can aim to earn their handwriting pen before moving onto bronze, silver and gold handwriting awards which are shared in our weekly Celebration Assemblies.
+We promote high quality handwriting through handwriting rewards across the school.
+Pupils can aim to earn their handwriting pen which is then shared in our weekly Celebration Assemblies.

 At Elm Academy, we fully believe that the correlation between reading and writing is vital to creating successful writers.
 We have designed our Reading Strategy to ensure that pupils reading abilities are consistently challenged which then broadens their experiences of different writing styles and also widens their vocabulary.
 By ensuring that what the pupils are writing about, links to their topic and their whole class reading text, pupils are fully immersed and are able to use more ambitious vocabulary and writing styles.
 By planning carefully the books that pupils are exposed to across the school, we can then ensure that pupils have experienced a range of purposes for writing before having the chance to then write them independently.